Translating with the WordPress Connector

 This article is for Account Owners and Project Managers and assumes that you have WordPress admin access.

-The Smartling WordPress connector allows you to translate WordPress content in Smartling.
-Translations are requested from within WordPress, and translated content is sent back to your environment.
+The Smartling WordPress Connector allows you to translate WordPress content in Smartling.
+Translations are requested from within WordPress, and translated content is automatically returned to your environment.

-The connector supports translation of Posts, Pages, Categories, Tags, Theme Widgets, and Navigation Menus.
+The WordPress Connector supports translation of Posts, Pages, Categories, Tags, Theme Widgets, and Navigation Menus.
 Once you've installed and configured the WordPress Connector, you can begin submitting content for translation to Smartling.

 Posts and Pages